DSPN/DataStaxDay/labs/Lab 4 - Consistency.md

 SELECT * FROM retailer.sales where name='chuck';
 ```

-How did we do?
+Note that the query fails.
+Why did it fail?
+Next we're going to change the consistency level to make our query succeed.
 Let's compare a lower consistency level:

 ```
 consistency local_quorum